Vito Nikolić: Works

 Vito published his first two books of poetry, "Drumovanja" (Journeys) and "Sunce, hladno mi je" (Sun, I'm feeling cold) without a publisher, hence paying for the costs of their production.
 Although he had some conflicts with socialist Yugoslav government, the government gave him a flat in Nikšić.
 Afterwards, he moved from Nikšić to Titograd, where he worked as a journalist for Pobjeda, writing short stories under the title "Crnom Gorom, putem i bespućem".
 Some of his poems for children became notable, and are included in the literature books for elementary and high school students.

 In 2002, some of Nikolić's prose writings were collected and published in a book "Dobri duh Nikšića" (The Good Spirit of Nikšić).

 Legacy

 Following his death, a "Vito Nikolić Award" for poetry has been established in Montenegro.
 The award is presented annually, during the "September days", a cultural manifestation hosted by the city of Nikšić.

-In 2002, Montenegrin writer and journalist Đorđe Puśo Matović with whom Vito worked in Pobjeda, published a book of anecdotes from poet's life, titled "S Vitom na još po jednu" (Another round [of drinks] with Vito).
+In 2002, Montenegrin writer and journalist Đorđe Matović with whom Vito worked in Pobjeda, published a book of anecdotes from poet's life, titled "S Vitom na još po jednu" (Another round [of drinks] with Vito).